-As parents, there’s nothing quite like a homemade Valentine’s Day card for mom.
+As parents, there’s nothing quite like a homemade Valentine’s card for mom, dad, or school friends.
 We’ve searched the web and carefully curated everything from Valentine’s Day crafts for toddlers to easy Valentine’s Day cards for school, and all of them are sweet as can be.
-These Valentine’s Day recipes will totally sweeten any Valentine’s Day plans and these Valentine’s Day games will tucker them out.
-Choose your favorite ideas for making homemade cards for Valentine’s Day 2023.
+Plus, all of them are actually doable, whether you’re a fan of Pinterest or not.

 1. Seed Paper Hearts